 Data Mining Designer

-Data Mining Designer is the primary environment in which you work with mining models in Microsoft SQL Server 2005 Analysis Services (SSAS).
-You can access the designer either by selecting an existing mining structure item or by using the Data Mining Wizard to create a new mining structure and mining model.
+Data Mining Designer is the primary environment in which you work with mining models in Microsoft SQL Server Analysis Services.
+You can access the designer either by selecting an existing mining structure, or by using the Data Mining Wizard to create a new mining structure and mining model.
 You can use Data Mining Designer to perform the following tasks:

 Mining Structure Tab